« A gorgeous cello sound, rich and deep » Caroline Rogers, Ludwig van Montréal

 Acclaimed Canadian cellist Noémie Raymond is an artist destined to “leave her mark on posterity through her immense sensitivity and immeasurable talent” (Journal des Citoyens).
 As a chamber musician, soloist and educator, she is a versatile artist whose vibrant, eclectic journey has enriched the world’s musical scenes.

-Her diverse career has taken her from London’s prestigious Royal Albert Hall to the Festival Internacional de Musica de Camara in Lima, performing in the USA, Japan, Cambodia, Chile and beyond.
-Noémie has collaborated with renowned virtuosos such as Midori, Pinchas Zukerman, Jan Lisiecki and Yekwon Sunwoo.
-The 2024-2025 season marks her debut at Carnegie Hall (Zankel Hall ) in New York, as well as the launch of a new album under the Leaf Music label.
+Her diverse career has taken her from London’s prestigious Royal Albert Hall to New York’s Carnegie Hall and Berlin’s Philharmonie, as well as concerts in Japan, Cambodia, Chile and elsewhere.
+Noémie has collaborated with renowned virtuosos such as Midori, Pinchas Zukerman, Jan Lisiecki, Yekwon Sunwoo and Timothy Chooi.

 « Her overflowing musicality and intense expressivity are sure to make her a crowd favorite»